 |

 Your Medicare health insurance will only cover one power mobility device every five or so years.
-So, instead of spending that benefit on a less expensive scooter or standard power chair, we strongly recommend using it on a custom tilt/recline power wheelchair, which typically costs over $20,000.
-Learn more about paying for your power wheelchair.
-Most ALS patients will eventually want the increased benefits and functionalities of a custom power wheelchair, which is the focus of this guide.
-Your doctor and ALS clinic team will let you know when they think you should begin the process of ordering your chair. |
+It is important to not use your benefit on a less expensive item like a scooter or standard power wheelchair.
+You will want to use it on a much more expensive custom tilt/recline power wheelchair.
+Most people living with ALS will eventually need the extra support and upgraded functions of a custom power wheelchair. |

 |